-It is important to consider what is included in a coaching package.
+One of the things that people often don’t think about is what is included with relationship coaching.
 While counselors and coaches both charge by the hour, there are additional services included with relationship coaching.
 For example, in my coaching packages, I also include assessments and email support.
 The email support cannot be used to substitute for coaching, but is very helpful for the many quick questions that may come up during your week of interaction with your spouse.
 When you consider the amount of help available, relationship coaching is a much better value than counseling—particularly if your coach has as much or more training than a counselor.
 For example, I am a licensed clinical psychologist with 20 years of experience, in addition to my training in coaching.

 How long do I need to use coaching?